elclavijero/moory/README.md

 You can use this gem to create various kinds of finite machines using a simple specification language.

-Below is an example of of how you might use the Acceptor, but until I can get some tutorial material together, please take a look at the examples directory.
+Below is an example of of how you might use the Acceptor, but until I can get some tutorial material together (which I'll put in the wiki), please take a look at the examples directory.
 Therein you'll find the Acceptor, a Decoder (Mealy machine), and something useless but (hopefully) illuminating.
 Reading the spec files might also help.

 ## Example: Creating an acceptor for ab*